 Lots of random services, lots of irrelevant social media posts, lots of nail-biting downtimes.

 Streamlined copywriting and web design services to help creatives launch with confidence AND coming soon, an educational wing to help creatives plan and create marketing content in batches.
 I want to help my creative friends get out of their sleep-deprived, hair-on-fire-busy grind and find balance.
 Problem: identified!

 So if you know what specific problem you are solving for your clients, then you can move on to working through your Value Ladder (not in 1-5 order, though!).
 I recommend mixing it up like die-hard Star Wars fans do.

-Let’s work with some basic examples from real-life professions in our creative industry and their dream clients’ problems:
+Let’s work with some basic examples and how they fit into the value ladder from real-life professions in our creative industry and their dream clients’ problems:

 Let’s start with the big one… the Signature Offer.
 What is the one big service, one big course, or one big event you can offer to solve the vast majority of the elements within your dream client’s big problem?

 It’s likely you already know your signature offer inside and out, so I won’t go into too much detail on how to decide what to do or how to price it appropriately.
 But I do want to take this opportunity to remind you to check your alignment periodically.
 Ask yourself: is what you’re offering in alignment with the problem you want to solve AND your skills and interests?

 Next, we’ll dive into the Loyalty Offer.
 This is the one where you hang onto your precious clients/new BFFs and continue to serve them in other ways.
 Loyalty offers can look completely different from one another and you can get super creative here.
 Don’t feel like you can’t make more than one loyalty offer — shower your clients with love and support, always.